jonchun/gd-ecs/README.md

 gd-ecs uses duck-typing to determine whether a Node is a Component.
 It simply checks that the `component_name` property exists and is not empty.

 Here is an example of the `C_KinematicMotion2D` Component.
 It simply contains a few exported variables and state variables.
-Very traditional.
+Very standard stuff.
 ```
 class_name C_KinematicMotion2D
 extends Node